The practice problem

 The Contextual Safeguarding strand of the Innovate Project looks at this recent innovation in social care through a wide lens.
 Two different local authorities, organisations or networks in the UK will be involved as case studies of Contextual Safeguarding.
 Each case study will look at how practice or service innovations are developed in that specific system.
 We will consider why Contextual Safeguarding was chosen for that context and how local factors influence the way it is interpreted and implemented.
 We will explore the specific levers and barriers to innovation which are encountered in each site.
 Through this, we will learn more about the effectiveness of the Contextual Safeguarding approach and how it might be scaled and spread elsewhere.

-In this vodcast Dr Carlene Firmin describes how a trauma-informed approach can be important for working with young people experiencing extra-familial risks.
+In this vodcast Dr Carlene Firmin describes how a Contextual Safeguarding approach can be important for working with young people experiencing extra-familial risks.

 More information about Contextual Safeguarding theory, and what it means for practice, can be found on the Contextual Safeguarding Network.